moliver28/research-handbook/content/handbook/engineering/development/dev/create/ide/_index.md

 **TL;DR: _As a team_, briefly discuss then estimate each prioritized issue.**

-1. In each the IPM meeting, all newly prioritized issues in the `~"rd-workflow::prioritized"` lane of the [Iteration Planning](https://gitlab.com/groups/gitlab-org/-/boards/5283620?label_name[]=Category%3ARemote%20Development) board are reviewed by the team.
+1. In each the IPM meeting, all newly prioritized issues in the `~"rd-workflow::prioritized"` lane of the [Remote Development Iteration Planning board](https://gitlab.com/groups/gitlab-org/-/boards/5283620) or [Web IDE Iteration Planning board](https://gitlab.com/groups/gitlab-org/-/boards/7440987) are reviewed by the team.
 The board should be unfiltered other than the standard `~"Category:Remote Development"` or `~"Category:Web IDE"` label.
 1. For each newly-prioritized issue, the facilitator reads the description, and the team **_briefly_** discusses the issue.
 If there are no blocking concerns/risks raised, the team collectively estimates the issue with rock-paper-scissors fibonacci scale, and the collectively agreed weight is assigned.
     1. If the discussion for a single issue goes on longer than 5-10 minutes or turns into an extended debate/discussion, this is an indicator that the issue has not been adequately refined, and should go back to the ~"rd-workflow::unprioritized" list, and potentially have another issue immediately created and prioritized to do further investigation/refinement, if the refinement scope may be significant.
 1. Issues which are prioritized in the upcoming 1-2 iterations should be assigned to individual(s) at this point, to ensure it gets worked on and not lost.